Welcome to the official RINASim web page

 RINASim started as one of FP7 EU PRISTINE deliverables and continues beyond the end of the project.
 RINASim is the open environment that can be extended with experimental features.
 The simulator helps to evaluate new features and to compare them with existing methods.
 We encourage anyone interested in RINA to step in and contribute.

-RINASim is developed in OMNeT 4.6, but its source codes are fully backward compatible with older (i.e., 4.5) and also newer (i.e., 5.0) OMNeT versions that support C++11 language standard and GCC 4.9.2 compiler.
+RINASim is developed in OMNeT 5.0 and February2017 is the most up-to-date release.
+August2016's release is the last one compatible with OMNeT++ 4.6.
+The current trend is to make RINASim operatable on any OMNeT versions that support C++11 language standard and GCC 4.9.2 compiler (which includes also OMNeT++ 5.1).
 All source codes (including master and other thematic branches) are publicly available on the project’s GitHub repository.
 Apart from this official channel for source codes, RINASim stable release snapshots are periodically published on Open Source Project repository

 In order to make RINASim more available for general public, we have prepared a virtual machine with preinstalled OMNeT++ 4.6 containing always stable and the most current version of RINASim.
 Out-of-the-box virtual machine is generic OVA appliance, which should be compatible with widely used virtualization softwares (so far tested in VMWare Workstation and ESXi solutions).